 Train Ferry Nos.
 1, 2 and 3 were designed by W.G.
 Armstrong-Whitworth and co. in Elswick, Newcastle.
 No. 3 was built by Fairfield Shipbuilding Co. to Govan on the Clyde.
-They had a limited depth, about 110 metres, had two oil fired steam boilers,were equipped with two screws and rudders, and had a cruising speed of 12 knots and a maximum speed of 14 knots.
+They had a loaded draft of 10’ – 6”, had four oil fired boilers,were equipped with two screws and rudders, and had a cruising speed of 12 knots and a maximum speed of 14 knots.
 The hull was divided into ten watertight compartments.
-Front ballast tanks were equipped with 160 tons, at the back of 210 tons and on each side of 45 tons.
-With these tanks was the boat trimmed in loading and unloading.
+Forward ballast tanks were equipped with 158 tons, at the stern of 132 tons (and on each side of 45 tons) The side tanks or heeling tanks were never fitted.
+With these tanks the boat was trimmed during loading and unloading.

 Purchased by the Admiralty in late June 1940, she was converted to a Landing Ship capable of carrying 14 landing craft in the train deck (launched via a stern chute) and 4 more by crane on the upper deck.
 Commissioned as HMS Iris in April 1941, changing to HMS Princess Iris in September 1942, she spent most of her time ferrying landing craft to southern ports.
 After the Normandy invasion, she ferried damaged craft back to the U.K. In August 1944 she was re-converted to carry locomotives from Southampton to Cherbourg and Dieppe, but by 1945 she was again ferrying landing craft, until released in May 1946 when she was re-sold to the LNER.